 The CON policy 3364.82-05 for academic due process is found on the University policies website: http://www.utoledo.edu/policies/academic/college_of_nursing/pdfs/3364_82_05.pdf.

 Application to be a registered nurse is a separate procedure based on the state of initial licensure.
-Students are responsible to apply for licensure in Ohio.
+Students are responsible to apply for licensure.
 A verification of program completion is provided directly to the Ohio Board of Nursing after the university has cleared the student as having met all degree requirements.
 Students licensing out- of-state will be advised on how to apply for licensure.